hankoi1020/katacoda-scenarios/test/step3.md

 ## Grant privileges

-Create company user:
+Create company user and grant a suitable privilege by their rule

 Create user Admin which has all power in Company database and password as "password".

 `create user 'admin'@'localhost' identified by 'password';`{{execute}}

-Grant all privileges:
+Grant all privileges to admin since admin user need to manage the database:

 `grant all privileges on Company.* to 'admin'@'localhost';`{{execute}}

 Create user Manager which has all power exclude DROP in Company database

+Manager can manager all the record in database, but they cannot remove a whole table or database

 `create user 'manager'@'localhost' identified by 'password';`{{execute}}